outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - emergence: unpredicted items (objects/functions/attributes/interfaces/changes/limits)
       - paradoxes: conflict implying a requirement for change in system structure or an unknown system structure (pieces missing to explain paradox)

+    - embedded dimensions

       - given core functions (apply x to y) or core variables (x, y) of a known variable interaction, what are the possible dimensions within that interaction?

         - example:

           - given two interacting variables with synced intervals (x & y in euclidean space), what are the dimensions possible within that plane?

             - interaction rule dimensions:
               - overlap rules

             - limit rule dimensions:
               - the limiting rule on limits that can apply in the plane

             - isolated motion rule dimensions:
               - how can a line move through the plane

             - what objects evolve in the plane:
               - corners/curves/extremes/origins
               - patterns (accretion of cooperating/repeated/overlapping rules)
               - alternatives (many ways to derive a shape)
               - symmetries (change governed by a limit)
               - concepts (equivalence/distance/similarity)
               - transformations/components (series or set of lines/shapes to generate a function)

-        - it may seem like those are not dimensions but are attributes within intersecting dimensions, however they provide an interface for change so they can be considered dimensions in different spaces
+        - it may seem like these are not dimensions but are attributes within intersecting dimensions, however they provide an interface for change so they can be considered dimensions in different spaces
           (where values are graphed against the dimension of equivalence/symmetries/alternatives)

         - these dimensions within the interaction of two variables can be used to derive the system where the variable interaction is taking place